Y79S84M/fresh-macos-install/README.md

     - Firefox
     - Brave browser
     - Vlc
-    - Cowsay, required for my special/custom extra cool .bashrc file, which I may push on the that very same repo.
+    - Cowsay, required for my special/custom extra cool .bashrc file, which I may push on this repo.
     - Tree
     - Tmux